Congress, Arizona: 2020 census

+Income and poverty

 The median household income was $48,080 and the median family income was $57,675.
 About 9.8% of the population were below the poverty line, including 19.4% of those under age 18 and 6.4% of those age 65 or over.
 The employment rate was 24.4%, and 12.7% of residents had a bachelor's degree or higher.

 Education

 Congress Elementary School District operates a local K-8 school.
 The district sends high school students to Wickenburg High School of the Wickenburg Unified School District.
 Students attended Wickenburg USD for all grade levels prior to 2001, when the Congress K-8 facility opened.

 Government and infrastructure

 The Congress Post Office, of the United States Postal Service, opened in 2001.